Course

 Course description

-This course explores a range of musical and acoustic systems, traces human auditory processing from the ear to the auditory cortex, and acknowledges the individual experience of sound.
+This course explores a range of musical and acoustic systems, traces human auditory processing from the ear to the auditory cortex, and acknowledges both the individual and the culturally-bound experience of sound.
 Psychoacoustic principles are introduced with a focus on their practical application in audio engineering, sound design and production.

 Course content